apify/actor-scraper/web-scraper/README.md

     context.log.info(`URL: ${context.request.url} TITLE: ${pageTitle}`);

-    // Manually add a new page to the scraping queue.
+    // Manually add a new page to the scraping queue. context.enqueueRequest({ url: 'http://www.example.com' });
-    // To make this work, make sure the "Use request queue" option is enabled. context.enqueueRequest({ url: 'http://www.example.com' });

     // Return an object with the data extracted from the page.